Pinaz993/SimpleShelves/README.md

 # SimpleShelves
-Fabric mod for 1.17 and up.
+Fabric mod for 1.17 to 1.19.
 Adds shelves to display items and books.
 Heavily inspired by BiblioCraft, but coded entirely independently of said mod.

 ## Features